 Here is a brief guide to the kinds of activities and processes we encourage for Lost Species Day.
-We offer these suggestions in a spirit of collaboration and learning, reflecting on mistakes and moving beyond fragility and defensiveness, in service of a fundamental shift away from white supremacy in people’s bodies and minds.
+We offer these suggestions in a spirit of collaboration and learning, reflecting on mistakes and moving through fragility and defensiveness, in service of a fundamental shift away from white supremacy in people’s bodies and minds.

 We encourage Lost Species Day event organisers to do the following: